 There are numerous sites dedicated to language exchanges, where you spend half your time speaking the language you’re learning and the other half speaking your native language.
 Some stick to online interactions while others offer the possibility of face-to-face meetings.
 Take a look at these sites to decide which one best fits your personality and preferences.

-If you want to be a little more serious, consider hiring a Spanish tutor for in-person or video lessons.
+If you want to get more serious, consider hiring a Spanish tutor for in-person or video lessons.

 - Progress with Lawless Spanish

 - Relearning Spanish